- Dr. Elke Schoffers (Chair), Chemistry

 Grant awards are announced during the academic year preceding the visit.
-Awards for scholars and artists will visit between September 2022 and April 2023 will be announced in June 2022.
-Grants generally do not exceed $1,000.
+Awards for scholars and artists who will visit between September 2023 and April 2024 will be announced in June and November.
+Grants generally do not exceed $1,500.
 Larger grants are only awarded to those applications that attract students and faculty members from more than one unit.

 Departments that have not recently been awarded a grant are encouraged to apply.
 The deadline for Visiting Scholars and Artist Program nominations is April 1 and September 30.
 If the deadline is during the weekend, please submit that Monday by 5 p.m.

 Please carefully review all instructions.

 - Application Form.
 Fill in all blanks.
 The signature of the department/unit chair/program director is required.

 - Briefly highlight specific accomplishments of the proposed visitor that make him or her a distinguished scholar/artist in the field.

 - Briefly describe the proposed activities and assess the appeal and impact they would have.
 Priority will be given to visitors that are of interest to more than one department/unit.

 - Biographical Sketch.
 Please strive to make this paragraph informative for the potential audience.
 The committee will not rewrite the sketch to meet the 125-word limitation.
 Failure to include this sketch will cause the application to be returned without action.
 Avoid typos and grammatical errors.